-The term ‘data’ can be used both as singular or plural.
-From time to time, we come across the term raw data.
-It is nothing but data in its most basic digital format.
-In its early days, when the importance of data started gaining momentum, terms like ‘electronic data processing’ or simply ‘data processing’ came to be widely in use in the IT industry.
+The term data is used as plural or singular.
+We come across the term raw data.
+It is data in its basic digital format.
+In its early days, when the importance of data started gaining momentum, terms such as ‘electronic data processing’ or ‘data processing’ were widely used in the IT industry.

-As data grew exponentially over the years, the units of data measurement continued to grow as well.
-PwC mentioned that there was 4.4 ZB (zettabytes) of data generated in 2019 worldwide.
-On the other hand, IDC went on to predict that it will grow to 175 ZB by 2025.
+As data grew exponentially over the years, the units of data measurement continued to grow.
+On the other hand, IDC predicted it would grow to 175 ZB by 2025.
 Databases, database management systems (DBMS), and relational database management systems (RDBMS) quickly arose to organize all these data.

 A database is a systematic or organized collection of related information that is stored in such a way that it can be easily accessed, retrieved, managed, and updated.
 It is where all data is stored, very much like a library that houses a wide range of books from different genres.
 Think of data as books.